sbassett29/mw-bocker/README.md

 2. Then, run ```build.sh``` to install and configure mediawiki.
 3. Finally, use the ```start.sh``` and ```stop.sh``` scripts to start and stop PHP's built-in web server.

-## The Future
+## TODO

-1. Support for commmon/deployed skins and extensions
+1. Support for commmon/deployed skins and extensions.
+2. Support for quick pulls of gerrit patchsets.
-2. Support for services (eh, maybe not)
+3. Support for services (eh, maybe not).
-3. Support for TLS, though this isn't too bad to set up via a Docker LAMP and PHP's internal web server does not support this.
+4. Support for TLS, though this isn't too bad to set up via a Docker LAMP and PHP's internal web server does not support this.

 ## Authors